 Thermoset Rigid Composites

 Thermoset rigid laminates are composite materials.
 By definition, composite materials consist of two or more materials.
-In the case of most thermoset rigid laminates, the primary materials include a substrate or base material such as paper, cotton cloth, or glass cloth along with a resin or adhesive such as epoxy, melamine, or silicone.
+In most thermoset rigid laminates, the primary materials include a substrate or base material such as paper, cotton cloth, or glass cloth along with a resin or adhesive such as epoxy, melamine, or silicone.
 To make a thermoset laminate, the base material is coated with the adhesive so that layers of material can be pressed into sheet form under heat and pressure.

 Thermosetting materials are strong materials consisting of a resin and a substrate.
 They do not melt at high temperatures and cannot be reformed.
 They are rigid by nature, so they are easily machinable.
 Due to the use of these materials in electrical equipment, the National Electric Manufacturers Association (NEMA) has established industry standards for the minimum test values by property for each material.
 Thermoset materials are commonly referenced using the NEMA grade designation.

-Generally speaking, The Gund Company focuses on two main types of thermoset rigid composite materials, high-pressure laminates, and low-pressure laminates.
+Generally speaking, The Gund Company focuses on two main types of thermoset rigid composite materials, high-pressure laminates and low-pressure laminates.

 High-pressure laminates may use several substrates such as kraft paper, mica paper, canvas or linen (cotton) cloth, or glass cloth.
 Typical resins used in a high-pressure laminate manufacturing process include phenolic, epoxy, melamine, silicone, and polyimide.
 The process produces outstanding mechanical strength, especially in compression.
 High-pressure laminates also have excellent dielectric strength and electrical properties.
 Each combination of substrate and resin provides a different set of properties.